mpedone/boomfinder/README.md

 Change those as you see fit.

 ## To Come
-My next goal is to give the player the option to set the grid as they see fit, instead of having to edit the code.
+My next goal is to give the player the option to set the grid as they see fit, instead of having to edit the code. [done]

 At some point, I need to clean up all the code, organize it better, and create a shell script to simplify running.